tmont/goa/README.md

 ### Controllers and factories
 So you need a controller.
 This *IS* an MC after all.

-A controller factory creates controllers.
-A controller factory is a function that takes two arguments: the name of the controller to create (dictated from your route handler up there) and a context, which contains stuff that might be useful (specifically, the `req`, `res` and `next`).
+A controller factory is a function that creates controllers.
+It takes three arguments:

+1. the name of the controller to create (dictated from your route handler up there)
+2. a context, which contains stuff that might be useful (specifically, the `req` and `res`)
+3. a callback in the normal convention: `callback(err, yourSweetController)`

 The properties on your controller correspond to actions.
 So if your route handler looks like this: `{ controller: 'foo', action: 'bar' }`,